 - import it back => time == original, while it was expected would have expected it to stay original+00:12

 That results in different values of Exif.Photo.DateTimeOriginal, Exif.Photo.DateTimeDigitized and Exif.Image.DateTimeOriginal for exported images.

-#3 Updated by Roman Lebedev about 3 years ago
+#3 Updated by Roman Lebedev over 3 years ago

 // For us "keeping" it means to write out what we have in DB to support people adding a time offset in the geotagging module.

-#4 Updated by Roman Lebedev about 3 years ago
+#4 Updated by Roman Lebedev over 3 years ago

 - Status changed from Confirmed to Patch attached

 - % Done changed from 10 to 70

 With that comment in mind (which for me screams that this is just an oversight), i have prepared and tested a fix: